networkhermit/networkhermit.github.io/content/posts/20220810_memory-model.md

   * channel
   * atomic reference counting
   * once
+  * sequence lock
   * read-copy-update
 * semantics for racy programs
   * defines the behavior and possible results
   * as undefined behavior: DRF-SC or Catch Fire
-* distinguish between allowed and disallowed compiler optimizations
+* distinguish invalid compiler optimizations
-* handle paradoxes like acausality/out-of-thin-air values
+* prohibit paradoxes like out-of-thin-air values (acausality)

 ### 关键原子指令

-* read–modify–write
+* read–modify–write (RMW)
 * compare-and-swap (CAS)
 * load-linked/store-conditional (LL/SC) / load-reserved/store-conditional (LR/SC)
 * load-acquire/store-release (LDAR/STLR)

 ## 写在最后

 > When it comes to programs with races, both programmers and compilers should remember the advice: don't be clever.
+(Clear is better than clever.)